Mike-Devel/boost_cmake_helpers/README.md

 - CMake file only supports add_subdirectory workflow.
 - Provides Boost::function_types target,
-  but no installation and no unit tests.git p
+  but no installation and no unit tests
 ```

 ## PR text: